jharwell/sierra/docs/src/philosophy.rst

 - Products in stage 4 are sourced from a single input file, rather than pulling data from multiple files.

+- Each pipeline stage is transactional at the file level; that is, it writes out its results to one or more files which can be read by later stages (as opposed to keeping things in memory, which makes running arbitrary sets of pipeline stages more difficult).

 Maximum Reusability
 ===================